zai-org/SCAIL/README.md

 ## 🗞️ Update and News
 * 2025.12.18: 📣 The [SCAIL-Pose](https://github.com/zai-org/SCAIL-Pose) is now merged into the main repo.
-The original repo will be turned into a submodule.
-This will help us provide training scripts for the better reproducibility.
+The original scail_pose repo will be turned into a submodule.
 * 2025.12.17: ❤️ Thanks to [VantageWithAI](https://hf-mirror.com/vantagewithai), GGUF version is now available at [SCAIL-Preview-GGUF](https://hf-mirror.com/vantagewithai/SCAIL-Preview-GGUF/tree/main)!
 * 2025.12.16: ❤️ Huge thanks to KJ for the work done on adaptation — SCAIL is now available in [ComfyUI-WanVideoWrapper](https://github.com/kijai/ComfyUI-WanVideoWrapper)!!!
 Meanwhile, the pose extraction & rendering has also been partly adapted to ComfyUI in [ComfyUI-SCAIL-Pose](https://github.com/kijai/ComfyUI-SCAIL-Pose), currently without multi-character tracking and multi-character facial keypoints.
 * 2025.12.14: 🥳 Thanks to friends in the community for testing the work!